swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

-Wolfman can then update his code, commit locally, and push those changes to GitHub in order to update the pull request:
+Wolfman can then update his code, commit locally, and push those changes to GitHub to update the pull request:

 FIXME: diagram

+This process is exactly like peer review of papers, though usually much faster.
 In large open source projects like Firefox, it's very common for a pull request to be updated several times before finally being accepted and merged.
-This review process helps maintain the quality of the code, and is also a very effective way to transfer knowledge.
+Working this way not only helps maintain the quality of the code, it is also a very effective way to transfer knowledge.

-What happens if Wolfman wants to start making more changes while he's waiting for Dracula to review his first modification?
+What happens if Wolfman wants to do more work while he's waiting for Dracula to review his first modification?
 Simple:
-Wolfman creates a new branch in his local repository, pushes it to GitHub, and then issues a pull request from that:
+he creates a new branch in his local repository, pushes it to GitHub, and then issues a pull request from that: